Dynamic station-keeping capability analysis

-- In operations: The DynCap software application can be employed, for example, as a decision support tool for contingency and maintenance planning.
+- In operations: The DynCap software application can be employed, for example, as a decision-supporting tool for contingency and maintenance planning.

 Benfits of DynCap services:

-- DynCap allows the evaluation of the vessel’s footprint, statistics of the vessel motion, thruster and power utilization, and fuel consumption under realistic, dynamic conditions.
+- DynCap allows for the evaluation of the vessel’s footprint, statistics of the vessel’s motion, thruster and power utilization, and fuel consumption under realistic, dynamic conditions.

-- Gain better insights than from the traditional quasi-static DP capability analises which are generally non-conservative, lacking proper handling of dynamic effects such as vessel motion, time-varying environment, and rate limitations in the propulsion and power system.
+- Gain better insights than from the traditional quasi static DP capability analyses, which are generally non-conservative, lacking proper handling of dynamic effects such as vessel motion, time-varying environment, and rate limitations in the propulsion and power system.

-- Yield results close too reality and remove assumptions by running simulation in time domain that include the relevant dynamics and characteristics of the vessel and its equipment, environmental forces, external forces and control systems.
+- Yield results close to reality and remove assumptions by running simulations in time domains that include the relevant dynamics and characteristics of the vessel and its equipment, environmental forces, external forces and control systems.

 - Tailor the positioning limits and other acceptance criteria in the analysis to the requirements for each vessel and operation, for example by looking at the station-keeping footprint, sea-keeping criteria, dynamic power load, crane tip accelerations, stroke of gangways for transfer of personnel and transient motion after failure.